-- Recruit more new firefighters - Enhance our building safety work to make sure we do enough to ensure premises comply with fire safety regulations - Invest more in protection activity to ensure we have the capacity and capability for undertaking new duties and responsibilities with regard to high risk, high rise buildings - Continue to invest in our infrastructure and assets like providing new fire engines, firefighting kit and equipment and on-going technology developments as part of our digital transformation roadmap
+- Recruit more new firefighters - Enhance our building safety work to make sure we do enough to ensure premises comply with fire safety regulations - · Invest more in protection activity to ensure we have the capacity and capability for undertaking new duties and responsibilities with regard to high risk, high rise buildings - Continue to invest in our infrastructure and assets like providing new fire engines, firefighting kit and equipment and on-going technology developments as part of our digital transformation roadmap to deliver our services and continue to improve so we will progress with our current medium term financial plan whilst keeping a close watch on any Government decisions about future spending for our sector.

-This plan assumes government funding levels will at least be maintained and council tax will increase by two percent a year.
-However, the plan was published shortly before the COVID-19 pandemic.
-As we pen this document, we still don't know what the impact of the pandemic will be on the money the government makes available to the fire and rescue sector.
+This plan assumes government funding levels will at least be maintained and council tax will increase by 2% a year.
+However, there is uncertainty around the longterm impact of the pandemic on the money the government makes available to the fire and rescue service.

 All we do know is that the service has demonstrated its versatility in responding to the crisis, maintaining its ability to respond to emergency and other incidents while simultaneously helping others.
+'The Government continue to only offer single year funding settlements for fire and rescue services and this does hinder our long term planning.
+However, we feel we must continue